GautamGupta/bb-legacy-plugins/thanks/trunk/readme.txt

 == Change Log ==

+= Version 0.7 =

+As requested (by `bingsterloot`) the plugin now immediately refreshes the count of votes for a given post in response to a user clicking the voting link, rather than displaying a static "thanks" message.

 = Version 0.6 =

 Thanks to feedback and testing from `chandersbs` and `bingsterloot` the plugin was modified to remove the voting link, if you've already voted, and give the option to list out all the users who have said thanks.
 Thanks also to `citizenkeith` for testing v0.9.0.6 compatibility (or rather, lack thereof).